 The IFC was planned to be issued on 06/10/08; it was actually issued on 22/04/09 (198 days late).
 MUDFA/utilities diversions were programmed to be completed on 31/10/08 (to facilitate a start on 1A4 Road & track 03/11/08).
-Those diversions however were not actually completed in phases during the period from 18/01/10 to 01/07/10 (current forecast).
-This is tie's culpability.
-Running concurrently with this was the late provision by Infraco of the Estimates for INTC's 264, 292 & 473.
-Those Estimates have yet to be provided.
+Those diversions however were not actually completed in phases during the period from 18/01/10 to 14/06/10.
+This is likely to be tie's culpability2.
+Running concurrently with this was the late provision by Infraco of the Estimates for INTC's 264 & 473.
 This is a matter for which Infraco is responsible.
-Delay measured to 19/03/10 (when clause 80.13 instruction issued).
+It is notable however, that Infraco issued this estimate in two parts for INTC 264.
+The first estimate was received on 16/03/10 and the second estimate in April 2010. (the exact date is not currently available).
+Delay measured to 19/03/10 (when clause 80.13 instruction issued (against INTC 264 first part only and INTC 473).
+Delay in response to the second part of INTC 264 is a matter for which tie is responsible.
 Each of those events would have delayed commencement in this area.
 In addition, the execution of the FP licence is understood to have been delayed by SDS such that it was not in place until 07/01/10.
 This is either an SDS breach (which would excuse Infraco of the time) or if caused by a failure on the part of Infraco to manage SDS, it is a matter for which Infraco bears responsibility.

-The IDR/IDC process may also be a contributing factor affecting commencement from either 18/01/10 or 12/04/10 (but tie's ability to stop work from commencing on this basis is not clear).
+The IDR/IDC process may also be a contributing factor affecting commencement from either 18/01/10 or 23/04/10 (but tie's ability to stop work from commencing on this basis is not clear).